robgrace/NPTheme-Scripture/README.md

 3. Other linked Bibles?
 You are of course free to copy and modify the linking schemes to your liking, even creating new delimiters as alternatives others could use.

-# Use
-This theme will parse any verse references in your notes that have ANY combination of the following letters and numbers:
-[#]Book chap#[:verse#][-range#]
-Examples:
-**1Pe 1:20-21**
-**Romans 2:7**
-**gen 1**

-("Book" is case-independent, and is ANY alpha string).
-Verse # and range are optional.
-Presently, verses cannot span a new chapter

-NOTE: because of the "loose" regexp behind this, it is very possible that non-verse text will occasionally be parsed as a verse reference.

 # Suggestions
 In the wee hours of your morning Bible studies, try this theme along with iOS "Night Shift" to tune the warmth of the colors!